aserg-ufmg/micro-bookstore/README.md

   this repository.
 * Describe two practical tasks for students:

-  * Practical Task #1: Implement a new operation in one of the microservices.
+  * Task #1: Implement a new operation in one of the microservices.
-  * Practical Task #2: Create Docker containers to facilitate running the microservices.
+  * Task #2: Create Docker containers to facilitate running the microservices.

 ## Architecture